-San Francisco plans to suspend purchases of Apple Inc. (AAPL) computers after the company stopped participating in an environmental certification program used by governments and universities to make purchasing decisions.
+San Francisco plans to suspend purchases of Apple Inc. (AAPL:US) computers after the company stopped participating in an environmental certification program used by governments and universities to make purchasing decisions.

 San Francisco’s 50 departments and 28,000 employees will no longer be able to use city funds to buy Apple desktops, laptops or monitors because the Cupertino, California-based company dropped out of a rating system called EPEAT to track the environmental impact of computers, Jon Walton, the city’s chief information officer, said yesterday in an interview.
 The city’s policy doesn’t apply to iPhones and iPads, he said.